Inclusive Thermodynamics of Computational Machines: Inclusive thermodynamics of DFAs

 \subsection{Multiple baths coordinate systems for communication channels}

-As before, we start by considering a Markov information source with states $s$, where each state transition at iteration $t$ generates a unique associated output symbol $y$.
+We start by considering a Markov information source where as above, its states are written as $s$, and each state transition at iteration $t$ generates a unique associated output symbol $y$.
 Recall that $\omega$ is independent of $t$, being set by sampling an appropriate distribution $\mathrm{P}_0(\omega)$ before the SOI starts dynamically evolving.
 In the bilateral decomposition of Markov sources, we used one finite bath $\mathrm{B}_1$ to perturb the dynamics of the SOI, as Markov sources are only associated with one random process at a time (i.e., stochastic generation of symbols as the SOI evolves).
 We now extend this setup by including a communication channel which takes the input strings generated a Markov source, and provides outputs under noise.

 Note that communication channels are concerned with (at least) two distinct dynamical processes, first one being the generation of strings, and the second being the transfer of those strings via a noisy medium.
 To model communication channels, we ascribe this first process to the coupling of the SOI to bath $\mathrm{B}_1$, while we ascribe the latter to the coupling of the SOI to another bath to $\mathrm{B}_2$.
 The second bath manufactures the \textit{inherent} noise of a communication channel, in coherence with the usual communication theory formulation.